OpenCashDAO/contracts/README.md

 #### MintingNFTs

 The [Controller.cash](#controllercash) contract holds the following minting NFTs:
-- **ProposalMintingNFT**: This NFT is used to create new proposals for users to vote on.
+- **ProposalCounterNFT**: This NFT is used to create new proposals for users to vote on.
 Since each proposal should be unique, the commitment of this NFT holds can't as a counter which increments by 1 for each new proposal.
   - `category`: daoCategory
   - `commitment`: 4 bytes
   - `capability`: minting
   - 1 threads/utxos
+- **VoteMintingNFT**: This NFT is used to create NFT reciepts for new votes, the minted immutable NFT is send to the voter, that can be used to retract their vote.
+  - `category`: daoCategory
+  - `commitment`: 0 bytes
+  - `capability`: immutable
+  - x threads/utxos
 - **ProjectThreadMintingNFT**: This NFT is used to mint or replace the project's authorizedThreadNFTs.
   - `category`: projectCategory
   - `commitment`: 0 bytes